 A lawyer for Future Retail Limited, on Thursday (which Thursday?) told the Delhi High Court that Amazon Company is interfering with its lawful business.
 The lawyer again argued that due to these problems thousands of people may lose jobs and Future Retail Limited may go bankrupt.
 The judicial authority i.e. Delhi High Court is to hear Future Retail's suit related to its deal which it signed previously with Reliance.

 It was recently passed by an Emergency Arbitrator of the Singapore International Arbitration Centre (SIAC) in the favour of Amazon.
 The arguments from the legal counsels of the companies continued on the third day.
 The whole matter was heard by Justice Mukta Gupta.
 The court adjourned its hearing till November 19, 2020, according to the information available on the law platform Bar & Bench.
-What is Reliance Industries Limited-Future Group deal?

 Significantly, Reliance Retail Venture Limited (RRVL), a subsidiary of Reliance Industries, has acquired the retail and wholesale business and logistics and warehousing business of Future Group.
 The deal has been finalized for a lump sum of Rs 24,713 crore.
 As part of this acquisition plan, Future Group is merging some of its companies with Future Enterprises Limited (FEL).
 The retail and wholesale business of Future Group will be transferred to Reliance Retail and Fashion Lifestyle Limited (RRFLL), a subsidiary of Reliance Retail Venture Limited.
 The deal will also acquire Future Lifestyle Fashions.
 However, Future Group's financial and insurance businesses are not part of the deal.
 After this deal, stores like Big Bazaar, FBB, Easyday of Future Group will be owned by Reliance Retail Company.

 The Future Group was under pressure due to a lot of debt and its servicing issues.
 Future Group's net debt burden had piled up to around Rs 12,989 crore with the entire promoter of the company holding pledged with lenders.
 On August 24, the group managed to avert a default by making a payment of Rs 100 crore on its foreign bonds.
 In August, Future Group struck a Rupees 24,713 crore asset sale deal with Reliance Industries Ltd (RIL).

 According to Miss.
 Namita Matthews, who is a partner at Bengaluru based law firm Algo Legal, the arbitration proceedings could take up to one year to be completed.
 According to her words, “The Party that does not succeed would also have the right to appeal, as we all know that the ambit of arbitration appeals is very limited.
 Nonetheless, there would be time lost by both the sides to get the final decision”.

 In the last week, Amazon sent a legal notice to Future Group and also filed a complaint to the Singapore International Arbitration Centre (SIAC) the claim was that the Future Group had breached the contractual obligations and responsibilities by excluding the online retailer from its discussions about the transaction.
 The company again claimed it should have been given the right to make the first offer if Future Group was exiting retail.
 Amazon also said that its earlier arrangement with Future Group included "a restricted list" of companies with whom Future Group cannot make any deal.
-Comments on Jio &Facebook deal

 At the time when we heard comments on RIL & Future deal, the same time Jio&facebook deal was also in the news.
 This report related to Reliance Retail has come at this point in time.
 When this deal between the Reliance company's Jio platforms and Facebook is also under question.
 According to the news, a lot of questions were raised by the Competition Commission of India (CCI) regarding data sharing in the deal between Jio platforms and Facebook.
 The CCI again said that the data that these companies will get from each other will increase anti-competitive behavior in the market.
 However, Facebook has assured the CCI that there will be 'limited exchange' of data from Reliance.